karthik11135/carsus-proposal/carsus_dashboard.md

 Task : Use Jinja2 to generate an HTML Report that investigates an atomic file.
 Display top 50 rows of levels and lines dataframes from the atomic file for Silicon

-Link to the github repo : [Solution](https://github.com/karthik11135/carsus-dashboard)
+Link to the github repository : [Solution](https://github.com/karthik11135/carsus-dashboard)

 <u>Explanation</u> : Custom Atomic file is created using NIST's atomic weights and ionization energies.
 GFALL Reader is used to get the data of lines and levels for the Silicon atom.
 TARDISAtomData class is used to create the atom data.
 This atom data is loaded on the first server load.
 When the user hits the endpoint (/get_data) the first 50 rows of both lines and levels data is outputted on the screen.